 Students must appeal to be placed in Non-Title IV Eligible status if they fail to meet the minimum SAP standards while on Financial Aid Probation.
 Students in Non-Title IV Eligible are not eligible for Title IV Federal Financial Aid.
+Students in Non-Title IV Eligible are not eligible for Title IV Federal Financial Aid.

-Students in Non-Title IV Eligible will receive academic advisement and an academic plan to assist them in improving their academic progress.
+Title IV Eligible will receive academic advisement and an academic plan to assist them in improving their academic progress.
 All credits attempted during Non-Title IV Eligible count toward the maximum timeframe.